Christian-2003/CrInGE/README.md

 ## Documentation

-The [Software Requirment Specifications](https://github.com/Christian-2003/CrInGE/blob/master/docs/SoftwareAnforderungsspezifikation.md) document the ideas of the Requirements as well as their corresponding User Story, UML diagramm and an UI Mockup.
+The [Software Requirement Specifications](https://github.com/Christian-2003/CrInGE/blob/master/docs/SoftwareAnforderungsspezifikation.md) document the ideas of the Requirements as well as their corresponding User Story, UML diagrams, and a UI Mockup.

 >Documentation about the implementation does not exist due to missing implementations